xlucn/CelestialMechanics/README.md

 The textbook is written by Jilin Zhou @ NJU.

 ## Requirement

 In case someone wants to use my code:

 **This project need the static library of another project of mine :
 [MyRecipes](https://github.com/OliverLew/MyRecipes.git)**

+Besides of this, you need those programs/modules installed in your computer:

+- gcc
+- make
+- python
+    - numpy
+    - matplotlib

 ## Chapter 2